Grantee Stories

 Volunteer Lawyer Programs

 Volunteer lawyers bridge the gap to provide essential legal representation for the most vulnerable among us, who might now otherwise have access to justice.
 The Alabama Law Foundation is proud to support the work of these important organizations through our grant program.
-In 2022, programs providing civil legal services for low-income Alabamians collectively received grants totaling $846,100.
+So far in 2025, programs providing civil legal services for low-income Alabamians collectively received grants exceeding $700,000.
 Watch the video below to hear from leaders of Alabama’s Volunteer Lawyer Programs about how pro bono service benefits those in need.

 YWCA “Justice on Wheels” Program

-In these cases, the YWCA’s “Justice on Wheels” comes to them. **The logistics are simple: A paralegal and an attorney travel by van to safe, public places and meet with women who want and need to leave an abusive situation.
+In these cases, the YWCA’s “Justice on Wheels” comes to them.
+The logistics are simple: A paralegal and an attorney travel by van to safe, public places and meet with women who want and need to leave an abusive situation.
 The YWCA has utilized community connections to find these locations where the women can safely seek legal counsel.
-Director Jennifer Caraway explains that women in an abusive situation are often in dire need of legal assistance in dealing with the many problems caused by domestic abuse such as safety, shelter, child custody, and child support.
-In the program’s pilot year, 2010, eighty-two women received assistance.
+Director Jennifer Caraway explains that women in an abusive situation are often in dire need of legal assistance in dealing with the many problems caused by domestic abuse, such as safety, shelter, child custody, and child support.